 Marinades vary on the type of meat you are using, so chicken kabob marinade (for joojeh kebab) is different from the filet marinade (for kebab barg).
 And Persian ground beef kabob (kebab koobideh) has no marinade at all.

 All Persian kabobs are cooked directly over fire not over a grate.
 The meat never touches a grate or pan when grilled, this way it has direct contact with the heat.
 The skewers lie directly across the grill, so make sure your skewers are long enough!

-Cooking Persian Kabob
+How to make Persian Kabob

 Speaking of skewers, Persian kabob is always prepared and cooked using long flat stainless steel skewers.
-Those skinny metal and bamboo skewers will not work, as there is no surface area for ground meat to hold on.
+Those skinny metal skewers and bamboo skewers will not work, as there is no surface area for ground meat to hold on.
 Chunks of chicken and steak can spin around on the thin skewers, too.

 You can also prepare kabob in the oven and over the stove, but the texture will be different.
 I have made koobideh kabob in the oven and on the stove top and give directions how to do both in the recipe.

 Persian kebab is typically served with basmati rice (chelo) and platter of fresh herbs (sabzi khordan).
 We also like to include some salad shirazi (cucumber tomato salad) and mast o khiar (yogurt with cucumbers)

 Getting hungry?
 Check out my Persian kebab recipes here:

 Persian Chicken Kabob (Joojeh Kabob or Kabob-eh Morgh) is incredibly moist and flavorful because of it's saffron, onion and yogurt marinade.